andrewgremlich/media_organizer/readme.md

 - Creation of file paths from file creation date as an organizer fallback.

-- Exposed env, file_metadata, and media_info as libs.
+- Exposed env, file_metadata, and media_info as lib crates.

 ## Dependencies